 Kolbert provides a moving and comprehensive account of the disappearances occurring before our very eyes.
 She shows that the sixth extinction is likely to be mankind's most lasting legacy, compelling us to rethink the fundamental question of what it means to be human.

-Henry Nicholls offers a lively natural and human history of the archipelago, charting its course from deserted wilderness to biological testing ground and global ecotourism hot spot.
-Beautifully weaving together natural history, evolutionary theory, and his own experience on the islands, Nicholls shows that the story of the Gal#65533;pagos is not merely an isolated concern, but reflects the future of our species' relationship with nature--and the fate of our planet.
+A lively natural and human history, charting its course from deserted wilderness to biological testing ground and global ecotourism hot spot.
+Beautifully weaving together natural history, evolutionary theory, and his own experience, Nicholls shows that the story of the Gal#65533;pagos reflects the future of our species' relationship with nature--and the fate of our planet.

 For an era in which Darwin is more talked about than read, Daniel Duzdevich offers a clear, modern English rendering of Darwin’s first edition.
 Neither an abridgement nor a summary, this version might best be described as a "translation" for contemporary English readers.